stripe/salesforce-connector-examples/Salesforce_Extensions_for_Stripe_app/README.md

 ## Current Supported Extensions

-These are some of the supporting extensions built and powered by Stripe app for Salesforce Platform
+The following are supporting extensions built and powered by the Stripe app for Salesforce Platform:

 | Extensions    | Description |
 | -------- | ------- |